-Everyone talks about engagement.
+Everyone talks about social media engagement.
 But what is it?
 How do you do it?
 What does engagement on social media really look like?
-Short answer: it’s a conversation.
-A back and forth of exchanges.
+Short answer: it’s a conversation — a back and forth of exchanges.
 Someone has to start the conversation.
 Someone has to keep it going.

 But engagement is more than just responding.
-As a brand, who is building your awareness and audience, you will want to go out of your way to engage.
+As a brand, that is building your awareness and audience, you will want to go out of your way to engage.
 Think of it as outreach.

 Merriam-Webster states that engagement is the state of being engaging, “tending to draw favorable attention or interest.“